rootmak404/ns-xids/README.md

 Then in the dashboard: Live Monitoring → mode "Live capture" → enter your interface name (`en0` on macOS, `eth0` on most Linux) → Start.

-**Verified working end-to-end on a real machine**, including a real bug found and fixed during that testing: the symbolic layer was correctly detecting scan-shaped traffic and reducing confidence even when the ANN called it BENIGN, but the human-readable explanation didn't say why for BENIGN predictions specifically (conflicting rules weren't being persisted or mentioned in the reasoning text).
-Both are now fixed — see `backend/explainability/explainer.py` and the `conflicting_rules_json` column in `backend/database/models.py`.